 Guided walk themes include Ghosts of Mt.
 Hope Avenue, Spirits of Sea Breeze, Jack the Ripper, Phantoms of Fairport, Haunts of Henrietta, the Lady in White, and the Flower City Ghost Walk.
 Explore their website for other fun-themed events like the Haunted Pub Crawl where you can visit with spirits and drink them, too!

+Sunday, October 7, 2018, located 45 minutes west of Rochester in Albion.
 Visit several “ghosts” connected to the Cobblestone Museum’s past.
-Tour guides will lead you through a walking tour of 10 different locations on the Museum’s campus, including a cobblestone schoolhouse, the oldest cobblestone church in North America, and a cobblestone parsonage—all National Historic Landmarks.
-Along the way guests will “meet” apparitions of such notables as newspaper editor Horace Greeley, who once owned the Cobblestone Parsonage; railroad sleeping car inventor George Pullman, who attended the cobblestone church; and Grace Bedell, who encouraged President Lincoln to grow his iconic beard.
-Over twenty such reincarnations are planned to make the visit truly remarkable.
+Tour guides will lead you through a walking tour of about a dozen different locations on the Museum’s campus, including the cobblestone schoolhouse, the oldest cobblestone church in North America, and a cobblestone parsonage—all National Historic Landmarks.

+Friday, October 26 & Saturday, October 27, 2018, Rochester, tours leave every fifteen minutes, 6:30 to 9:00.
+The Ghosts of Rochester’s Past are waiting to greet you, and share their unique experiences from the distinctly dark side of our city’s history!
 The Landmark Society’s Ghost Walk is a night-time guided walking tour.
 Follow lantern-bearing guides down the dark streets of a historic neighborhood, encountering fact-based macabre theatrical performances on the porches of beautiful homes.
+This is the 25th year of this combination of history, architectural wonders, and a fun outdoor theater experience.

 Driving on Lake Shore Blvd. you’ll find a little parking lot across from Lake Ontario, between Log Cabin Rd. and Zoo Rd.
 Park and look up the hill to this view of the White Lady’s Castle.
 Well, not really a castle—is was actually a dining hall for beach-goers, torn down in the 1930’s.
 Atlas Obscura does a wonderful job of telling the story of the White Lady, her daughter, her vengeance, and her two white ghost dogs.
 So take a walk and see if you can find any of the rumored apparitions of the White Lady searching for her daughter.
 Rumor also has it that this story was the inspiration behind the 1988 movie, The Lady in White.
 And don’t forget the White Lady tree!